About the Program

 - Exposure to and successful experience in solving mathematical problems presenting substantial intellectual challenge.

-The Math Department has a small team of undergraduate advisers who specialize in information on requirements, policies, procedures, resources, opportunities, untying bureaucratic knots, developing study plans, attending commencement, and certifying degrees and minors.
-Students are strongly encouraged to see an undergraduate adviser at least twice a year.
+The Math Department has a small team of undergraduate advisors who specialize in information on requirements, policies, procedures, resources, opportunities, untying bureaucratic knots, developing study plans, attending commencement, and certifying degrees and minors.
+Students are strongly encouraged to see an undergraduate advisor at least twice a year.

-The individually assigned faculty adviser counsels students on the academic content of their mathematics major.
-The faculty adviser's signature is required for approval of courses that are not already preapproved to be used for the major electives.
-Appropriate questions for the faculty adviser include selection of electives and preparation for graduate level courses in a specific mathematical area to be used for honors in the major.
+Faculty advisors are also available to students.
+Faculty advisors approve major electives (and Applied Math areas of emphasis) which are not already pre-approved and listed on our website and can also approve courses from study abroad or other 4 year institutions towards a student’s upper-division major requirements.
+Appropriate questions for the faculty advisor include selection of electives and preparation for graduate level courses in a specific mathematical area to be used for honors in the major.
 Be sure and let him/her know if you are considering graduate work in or related to mathematics, and if you need to solicit help in how best to prepare.

 Faculty and Instructors